JWSteven620/Inspecting-Traffic-on-Azure-VM/README.md

 </p>

-- Open Command Prompt and use the following commands -ping (private IP of unbuntu vm)
+- Open Command Prompt and use the following commands
+  - ping (private IP of unbuntu vm)
-  -nslookup disney.com
+  - nslookup disney.com
-  -ipconfig /renew
+  - ipconfig /renew
 - Once you entered all three commands stop wireshark from capturing packets

 <br />